 Carol is definitely someone you want on your team for Trivia.
 She can answer even the most obscure questions.

 Katie is an avid traveler and diver.
-She has dove exotic locations like Dominica, Fiji, and the Great Barrier Reef.
+She has dove exotic locations like Dominica, Fiji, the Maldives, and the Great Barrier Reef.

 Lizzie was Prom Queen back in high school!
 She also is a lover of Disney movies.
 If you ever need to know the lyrics of Disney tunes, she’s the one to ask.